The Great Love (1918 film): Plot

-Jimmie Young (Robert Harron), a young man from Youngstown, Pennsylvania, enlists in the British army after reading reports of German atrocities, joining the war effort before American forces formally enter the conflict.
+Jimmie Young, a young man from Youngstown, Pennsylvania, enlists in the British army after reading reports of German atrocities, joining the war effort before American forces formally enter the conflict.
 He begins military training at a camp near London.
-During a period of leave, he meets Susie Broadplains (Lillian Gish), a young Australian woman.
+During a period of leave, he meets Susie Broadplains, a young Australian woman.
 Their relationship develops into a romantic attachment, and Susie's only leisure activity becomes walking with Jimmie in Pump Lane.

-Following the death of a relative, Susie inherits £20,000, attracting the attention of Sir Roger Brighton (Henry B. Walthall), who pursues wealthy women.
+Following the death of a relative, Susie inherits £20,000, attracting the attention of Sir Roger Brighton, who pursues wealthy women.
 When Jimmie is suddenly deployed to the front, he is unable to say goodbye.
 Sir Roger uses the opportunity to propose, and Susie accepts.

 Meanwhile, German agents plan to bomb a British arsenal, and Sir Roger is persuaded to assist by driving a car with its headlights aimed skyward to guide approaching Zeppelins.
 While on furlough recovering from an injury, Jimmie recognizes Sir Roger on the road, follows him, and ultimately confronts him in his cottage.
 Rather than be captured, Sir Roger takes his own life.
 Susie learns of Sir Roger's betrayal, and she and Jimmie are reunited.